MicrosoftDocs/dynamics365smb-docs/business-central/chat-with-copilot-faq.md

 ## How do I customize or extend chat?

-While in preview, the chat pane and Copilot's responses cannot be modified in any way through customization, addins or personalization.
+While in preview, the chat pane and Copilot's responses can't be modified in any way through customization, add-ins, or personalization.

 ## Does Copilot find data in other companies or environments?

-Even if your organization uses multiple environments or companies to segregate data, Copilot only searches for records in the company you are currently signed into.
+Even if your organization uses multiple environments or companies to segregate data, Copilot only searches for records in the company you're currently signed into.

 ## Next steps